How to Make a Spiral Staircase in Minecraft

 Most building blocks when placed down are simply, well, placed.
-With Stairs in Minecraft that’s not the case.
+With stairs in Minecraft that’s not the case.

-You see, depending how you place Stairs and if there are Stairs on the blocks adjacent to it, the Stairs may act different.
+You see, depending how you place Stairs and if there are Stairs on the blocks adjacent to it, the Stairs may act differently.
 They’re also a type of building block that can be put upside down.

 So allow me to explain how Stairs work when placed to make your building that much more easier.